grodansparadis/vscp-simulator/README.md

 The simulation has

- * Nine buttons that send [TurnOn](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.control?id=type5) events when pressed.
+ * Ten buttons that send [TurnOn](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.control?id=type5) events when pressed.
- * Nine checkboxes that send [Opened](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.information?id=type7) and [Closed](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.information?id=type8) events when selected/deselected.
+ * Ten checkboxes that send [Opened](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.information?id=type7) and [Closed](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.information?id=type8) events when selected/deselected.
- * Nine sliders that sends [Relative Level](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.measurement?id=type50) events when they are move.
+ * Ten sliders that sends [Relative Level](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.measurement?id=type50) events when they are move.
  * Nine radio buttons that that send [On](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.measurement?id=type50)  and [Off](https://grodansparadis.github.io/vscp-doc-spec/#/./class1.information?id=type4)events when they are selected/deselected.
  * The background color as an RGN value for the simulation tab can be set with register writes.
  * A timed event is available wich have a configurable frequency.
 The timed event send a simulated temperature value.

-The simulated node has a configurable zone and all controls has there own configueable subzone.
+The simulated node has a configurable zone and all controls has there own configurable subzone.

 There are registers which can be written to set the value for all controls.